chunglabmit/nuggt/README.md

-**transpose-flip** is a command-line program that takes in an original image precomputed files and does the necessary transformations whether it be flipping or transposing so that the original image orientation matches that of the original image.
+**transpose-flip** is a command-line program that takes in an original image precomputed files and does the necessary transformations whether it be flipping or transposing so that the original image orientation matches that of the moving image.
 This is done before inputing the original image into **nuggt-align** in order to ease the annotation process.

 Run **transpose-flip** like this:
 ```bash